-Tarangire National Park is traversed by the Tarangire River, which never dries up.
-Being the only source of water during the dry season (July to October), it draws hundreds of animals to the park, making for a wildlife and bird viewing spectacular.
-The landscape is varied, with grassy savannah plains, swamps, hills and spectacular baobabs.
+Tarangire National Park is traversed by the Tarangire River which never dries up.
+Being the only source of water during the dry season from July to October, it draws hundreds of animals to the park, making for spectacular wildlife and bird spotting.
+The landscape is varied, with grassy savannahs, swamps, hills and spectacular baobabs.

-Slightly off the northern safari circuit, Tarangire National Park offers visitors an uncrowded, scenic safari experience.
-With fabulous and varied landscape, dotted with termite mounds and copses of Dr Seuss-esque baobabs, it's a wonderful park to visit.
+Slightly off the Northern Safari Circuit, Tarangire National Park offers visitors an uncrowded, scenic safari experience.
+With fabulous and varied landscapes, dotted with termite mounds and copses of Dr Seuss-esque baobabs, it's a wonderful park to visit.

 Wildlife at Tarangire

-With the second-highest concentration of wildlife (below Serengeti) during the dry season, Tarangire has incredible game viewing opportunities, with huge herds of elephants (up to 3 000 of them live in the park during peak months) and loads of lions.
+With the second-highest concentration of wildlife during the dry season, Tarangire has incredible game viewing opportunities, with huge herds of elephants (up to 3,000 come to the park in the peak months) and loads of lions.

 Here, you're sure to see plenty of impala, elephants, warthogs, waterbuck, zebra, wildebeest, and giraffe.
-Look out for tiny dik diks in the underbrush and dwarf mongoose in abandoned termite mounds, and look up to see baboons, monkeys and, if you're lucky, tree-climbing lions.
+Look out for tiny dik-dik in the underbrush and dwarf mongoose in abandoned termite mounds.
+Look up to find baboon, monkey and, if you're lucky, tree-climbing lion.

-When the rains come (November), Tarangire empties out, as many of the animals migrate to the grazing grounds of the Rift Valley.
+When the rains come in November, Tarangire empties out when many of the animals migrate to the grazing grounds of the Great Rift Valley.

 Birding in Tarangire

-By Road: Tarangire is an easy drive from Arusha on tarred road, until 7 km from the park.
-It's just over 100 km (65 miles), which should take about two hours to drive.
+By road - Tarangire National Park is an easy drive from Arusha on tar road up to 7 km from the park.
+It's just over 100 km (65 miles) and takes about two hours to drive.

-By Air: Arusha is served by two airports.
+By air - Arusha is served by two airports.
 Arusha Airport has daily flights from numerous local destinations and Kilimanjaro International Airport has daily flights from local, African and international airlines.
-Charter flights to Tarangire can be booked.
+Charter flights to Tarangire Airstrip can be booked.